helio-fm/helio-sequencer/Docs/readme.md

 ### Portable vs installer

-Helio provides installers for Windows and Debian-based Linux distributions.
+Installers are provided for Windows and Debian-based Linux distributions.
 The installer version is only needed, if you want to have the desktop shortcut and the uninstall tool.

 With portable version, just download the compressed archive and unzip it to a folder of your choice.